Cranjis-McB/SameNotSim-Object-Detection/README.md

 # SameNotSim-Object-Detection
-The ultimate objective is to detect a specific type of object within a frame.
-However, there are a few objects in the scene that possess a similar appearance to our target object, and our goal is to exclude or avoid detecting those similar-looking objects.
+The ultimate objective is to detect a specific type of object within a frame while excluding or avoiding the detection of similar-looking objects present in the scene.